Joint Sealing & Sealants Perth

-Joint sealing involves the installation of materials into the joints of buildings, balconies, carparks and concrete slabs so as to allow for contraction and expansion, withstand shrinkage, protect against water ingress, allow for loading pressures and to avoid random and thermal cracking.
+Joint sealing involves the installation of materials into the joints of buildings, balconies, carparks and concrete slabs.
+These materials should allow for contraction and expansion, withstand shrinkage, protect against water ingress, allow for loading pressures and avoid random and thermal cracking.
 The seal produced with the joint sealing will intercept movement within the surfaces or at the intersection point of various building elements.
 While only a small portion of the overall construction, joint sealing is of key importance to ensuring the functionality and durability of the building envelope and therefore is of critical importance to the construction process.

 What is a joint sealant?

-Joint sealants are designed for specific types of joints and the physical properties such as elasticity, fatigue, tear strength and resistance to abrasion are matched to the sealants intended use.
+Joint sealants are selected based on the specific types of joints and the expected conditions (exposed to rain, sun, etc.).
+The sealants physical properties such as elasticity, fatigue, tear strength and resistance to abrasion are matched to the sealants intended use.
 Additionally, they are matched to the application environment which may require additives that are resistant such environmental elements such as mildew, fire, ultraviolet and acid.

 When are joint sealants used?

 Some of the most common uses for joint sealants is to close open joints (internal and external) thus preventing water and air from entering, for aesthetic reasons, cleanability (internally where water resistance isn’t a problem) and to reduce the transmission of sound through cracks (usually internal).
-Common areas of use include construction and expansion joints, cracks in slabs and fascia, open joints and cavities and façade joints.
+Common areas of use include construction and expansion joints, cracks in slabs and fascia, open joints and cavities, as well as façade joints.

 Why is the use of a concrete joint sealant important in concrete?